By Dylan Clay

 This steak is also sometimes referred to as a “ribeye filet.”

-Today, the term “ribeye” is more or less used as a way to collectively refer to all rib steaks taken from the rib primal.
+Today, the term “ribeye” is now a catch-all to refer to rib steaks taken from the rib primal.

 These steaks can be cut to various widths, they can be bone-in or boneless, and can include/exclude various musculature in each cut depending on where the steak was cut from.